Applications for Submissions are listed below.

 An e-poster is an electronic version of a poster presentation.
 An e-poster may include text, figures, charts, tables, images, and artwork.

-The purpose of allowing e-poster presentations is to provide a platform for the dissemination of scholarly work for those who are unable to attend this conference in person.
+The purpose of allowing e-poster presentations is to provide a platform for disseminating scholarly work for those unable to attend this conference in person.

 How and where will e-posters be displayed?

-E-posters must be submitted by no later than August 1, 2019 to be included in the conference program.
-This submission date will allow the conference committee to review and approve of all submissions and to have them properly posted on the LDW website under the designated E-Poster section for review by conference participants.
+E-posters must be submitted by no later than August 1, 2022, to be included in the conference program.
+This submission date will allow the conference committee to review and approve all submissions and to have them posted adequately on the LDW website under the designated E-Poster section for review by conference participants.

 What specifications do I need to be aware of for e-posters?

-Please prepare your e-poster presentation in accordance with the below specifications.
+Please prepare your e-poster presentation following the below specifications.
 Please do not enable document encryption or password protection.
-The e-poster should be no more than 15 slides as beyond that it is difficult to sustain the attention of your audience.
-Focus your slides on the most critical information while highlighting the points that will have the largest impact on praxis.
+The e-poster should be no more than 15 slides; beyond that, it is difficult to sustain your audience's attention.
+Focus your slides on the most critical information while highlighting the points that will impact the praxis the most.

-The presentation must be in PowerPoint Show (PPSX) and no Prezi presentations will be accepted.
+The presentation must be in PowerPoint Show (PPSX), and LDW will accept no Prezi presentations.

 How do I create a PowerPoint Show?